 The Author HQ area was even bigger than last year, reflecting what we felt – that self-publishing is becoming a more and more popular proposition.
-Most authors would, naturally, still jump at a traditional publishing deal, but at the same time there’s a strong sense that more people are prepared to take matters into their own hands.
+Most authors would, naturally, still jump at a traditional publishing deal.
+At the same time there’s a strong sense that more people are prepared to take matters into their own hands.

 It also means that you don’t have to compromise.
 I talked to someone who’s publisher wanted him to opt for a clichéd front cover.
 While there might be good reasons to do so – mainly to give readers a clear idea of what to expect – that wasn’t what he wanted.

 With self-publishing, you can take control and choose the cover you want.
 Someone else had an agent recommend that she completely change a group of characters in her novel.
-OK, so professional advice is often good and useful (albeit sometimes conflicting!), but such a big change usually alters the mood and heft of the book completely, and if you decide against it, you should still have the option to get your work out to a wider readership.
+Professional advice is often good and useful (albeit sometimes conflicting!), but such a big change usually alters the mood and heft of the book completely.
+If you decide against it, you should still have the option to get your work out to a wider readership.

 Far from being the poor relation of traditional publishing, there are now more self-publishing options than ever, from services modelled on the familiar ‘publishing journey’ to more ‘pick-and-mix’ approaches like ours – and all of them take the DIY author seriously.
 Gone are the old vanity presses and whiffs of condescension.
 Now it’s all about people’s right to have their voices heard, and that’s a positive and refreshing feeling.